robseb/socfpgaPlatformGenerator/README.md

 8. **Generation of the bootable image file with custom configuration**

-    The script will progress the data inside the Partition folders by compiling the Linux device tree, the u-boot script and will display the partition sizes for the entire image partition of bootable image file.
+    The script will progress the data inside the Partition folders by compiling the Linux device tree, the u-boot script and will display the partition sizes for the entire image partition of the bootable image file.
-    In case the *u-boot* is configred to write the FPGA configuration the script will generate the depending FPGA configuration file.
-This only possible if no unlicensed IP is available inside the Quartus Prime Projects.
+    In case the *u-boot* is configured to write the FPGA configuration the script will generate the depending FPGA configuration file.
+This is only possible if no unlicensed IP is available inside the Quartus Prime Project.
-    For instance Quartus Prime projects congaing a Intel NIOS II Soft-Core processor can not be generated.
+    For instance Quartus Prime projects containing an Intel NIOS II Soft-Core processor can not be generated.
-    The it is possible to copy a other FPGA configuration file to the image partition folder (*No.1 vfat*).
+    Then it is possible to copy another FPGA configuration file to the image partition folder (*No.1 vfat*).

     ![Alt text](doc/partitionTable.png?raw=true "Partition table")